omarebeid24/MalScanVolatility3Plugin/README.md

-**Antivirus signature data (content).** Defender's detection-name database is recognised three ways: literal taxonomy markers near a hit (`Trojan:`, `Win32/`, `!MTB`, `#HSTR`), detection-name punctuation (`!Emotet`, `:Koadic`), and family-name density — four different family names inside one 64 KiB block is a signature database, not an infection.
+**Antivirus signature data (content).** Defender's detection-name database is recognised three ways: literal taxonomy markers near a hit (`Trojan:`, `Win32/`, `!MTB`, `#HSTR`), detection-name punctuation (`!Emotet`, `:Koadic`), and family-name density, four different family names inside one 64 KiB block is a signature database, not an infection.
 Contiguous regions are gap-closed up to 2 MiB, because much of the VDM is compressed and carries no literal marker.